 Not only is spam annoying, it can sometimes be a vehicle for perpetrating fraud, spreading malware (viruses, Trojan horses, worms, etc.) and harvesting your information.
 IT is noticing a rising trend in phishing, especially spear phishing, attacks on members of the University campus community.
-Keep watch for phishing emails and report them immediately.
+Keep watch for phishing emails and forward them to firstname.lastname@example.org.

 Unfortunately, there is no way to eliminate all spam.
 Spammers are always developing new ways to fool automatic and custom filters, so you will occasionally receive spam.
 It's up to you to determine how to deal with spam, but the guidelines below will give you a starting point.

 You are responsible for monitoring all email sent to your University address.
 While filters may be helpful tools for dealing with spam, they can sometimes flag legitimate emails.
 Be sure to monitor your junk mail folders for legitimate messages.

 Faculty and staff are responsible for managing email, including its spam filters, appropriately.

 - Do not use non-University email accounts to conduct University business.

 - Configure spam filters to block, quarantine, or remove spam.

 - Check your spam or trash folders for University-related email.
 You are responsible for receiving and reading official communications.